reedliu/my_Practice/README.md

-# my_Practice
+# May the force be with you

-This directory deposits some codes for bioinformatics practice.
+> This directory includes practice codes from biostar and some bioinformatics knowledge

-Some codes come from biostar handbook, just for learning.
+I like to record my learning process!